-Auston Matthews on pace for a historically-great rookie season
+Auston Matthews on pace for a historically great rookie season

 The Toronto Maple Leafs 19-year-old sensation scored twice, including the overtime winner, in Sunday’s Centennial Classic and now leads all first-year players with 20 goals and 32 points through 36 games.

-The No. 1 pick of the 2016 draft is currently on pace for 46 goals, a mark reached by only six rookies in modern NHL history — Alex Ovechkin the most recent in a mostly Hall-of-Fame group that includes Teemu Selanne (76), Joe Nieuwendyk (56), Mike Bossy (53), Wayne Gretzky (51) and Blair MacDonald, who was 26-years-old when he tallied 46 for Edmonton.
+The No. 1 pick of the 2016 draft is currently on pace for 46 goals, a mark reached by only six rookies in NHL history — Alex Ovechkin’s 52 in 2005-06 the most recent in a mostly Hall-of-Fame group that includes Teemu Selanne (76), Mike Bossy (53), Wayne Gretzky (51) Joe Nieuwendyk (51) and Blair MacDonald, who was 26-years-old when he tallied 46 for Edmonton.

 Matthews accomplishing the feat might be more impressive.